comoc/UnityJUCEFFTPluginDemo/README.md

 ## UnityProject folder

 This is a Unity project including a demo scene.

-You can see an audio spectrum in the Scene window.
+You can see an audio spectrum in the Scene window of Unity Editor.

 ### Assets/Scenes/Demo.unity